-Spill control material should be applied over the entire area of the spill, working from the outside inwards.
+Apply spill control material over the entire area of the spill, working from the outside inwards.
 This reduces the chance of splash or further spread of the spilled chemical.
 Small amounts of color changing indicators may be added to the neutralizing material to indicate when the reaction has finished and can be safely swept up and submitted for disposal.

-XII.
 HAZARD SPECIFIC SPILL GUIDANCE

-A. FLAMMABLE LIQUIDS
+FLAMMABLE LIQUIDS